LupienLab/3d-reorganization-prostate-cancer/Results/2020-02-19_chromoplexy/README.md

 ## Results

 ### Chromplexy is common and more frequent in _T2E_-fusion patients

+### Breakpoints rarely alter the local chromatin topology

+Using the method described above for detecting changes to local topology as a result of and SV breakpoint, we find that a small minority of SVs alter the local topology (11/462 breakpoint ends, 2.38%).

+SVs that do alter the local topology include:

+* a translocation of the deleted _TMPRSS2_-_ERG_ locus being inserted into chr14 in `PCa13848`
+* multiple complex events on chr4 of `PCa3023`
+* a translocation of a deleted segment on chr12 and inserted into chr17 in `PCa3023` near _NCOR1_, _TTC19_, and _SNORD163_
+* one end of a tandem duplication on chr3 in `PCa53687` by _GAP43_
+* a complex, indeterminate event on chr15 in `PCa53687`
+* an apparent chromosome arm swap between chr7 and chr19 in `PCa53687`
+* multiple chained events on chr3 of `PCa56413`
+* a duplication on chr10 of `PCa56413`

+Only one breakpoint of a detected SV appeared to alter the local topology.
+There was no event detected where both breakpoints altered the local topology.
+If SVs are altering gene expression, it is likely not through establishing or altering TAD boundaries, but by interfering with _cis_-regulatory interactions through other means.

 ### Chromoplexy alters the expression of genes within TADs containing breakpoints